Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Introduction

 We commence with a detailed review and classification of current research in lane-level traffic prediction.
 This review emphasizes the development of spatial topology and the techniques for modeling spatial-temporal dependencies.
 Additionally, we conduct an in-depth analysis of the advantages and limitations of these methods.
 Building upon this groundwork, our approach to traffic prediction incorporates a macro perspective and the application of graph structures.
 We effectively establish lane-level network topologies using graph structure.
-Utilizing this framework, we develop an advanced, efficient solution and a novel baseline prototype model.
+Utilizing this framework, we develop an advanced, efficient solution and a novel baseline model.
 We then extract data from three real-world lane networks, comprising two with regular lane configurations and one with irregular lane configurations.
 To enhance the evaluation of model performance, we introduce training cost as a new metric.
 This metric seeks a balance between model effectiveness and efficiency, both of which are vital in lane-level traffic prediction.
 It evaluates the models based on both prediction accuracy and training duration, ensuring a thorough assessment.
 Finally, we conduct extensive and impartial testing of existing lane-level traffic prediction models and our proposed methods using these datasets and the training cost metric.
-These tests confirm our model's efficacy and highlight its potential in practical scenarios, particularly in managing complex traffic patterns and enabling efficient real-time predictions.
+These tests confirm our model's efficacy and highlight its potential in practical scenarios, particularly in managing complex traffic patterns and enabling efficient real-time predictions, as well as identifying critical lane segments, recurrent congestion points, and anomalous traffic patterns through fine-grained modeling.
 Our research contributes novel insights and tools to the field of lane-level traffic prediction, establishing a robust foundation and direction for future scholarly and practical endeavors.